For teaching courses of any kind as well as all other University events, the 3G rule is no longer mandatory.

-Can I enrol even if I can’t come to Göttingen to begin my studies?
+Can I enroll even if I cannot come to Göttingen in person to study onsite?

-You can enrol for studies even if you cannot come to Göttingen at the beginning of the winter semester.
-You can then participate in online courses and also take examinations if these are held online.
-If you are staying abroad in the meantime and you do not have a EU citizenship, you are not required to provide evidence of German health insurance for enrolment.
-This obligation only applies once you enter Germany.
-For additional information, please contact the Registrar’s Office (firstname.lastname@example.org) or the International Student Office (email@example.com).
+You can enroll to study in Göttingen even if you cannot come to Göttingen for the beginning of the winter semester.
+If you are staying abroad in the meantime and do not have EU citizenship, the requirement to provide proof of German health insurance does not apply for this period.
+If you have any questions, please contact the International Student Office (firstname.lastname@example.org).

 In addition to University administration as well as the central information The pandemic presents us all with major challenges.
 If things are not working out so well for you, our broad network of advice centres is available to you.
 In case of need , the following offices can be particularly helpful:

 - Representative for students with disabilities or chronic diseases